persapiens/Course/Final.md

 1. A company has each developer create a seperate branch to work on their feature that they deploy.
 They often face delays merging code together and have difficulty rollbacking deployed features.
 What practice if introduced might help?

+2. A system has a lot of test cases.
+Every time a change is made, it takes a lot of time to run the test cases.
+How will you ensure that test cases run fast and developer gets timely feedback about the same?

 ### Implementation

 1. Measure branch coverage of a code snippet.